Modular Anomaly from Holomorphic Anomaly in Mass Deformed N=2 Superconformal Field Theories

-In this Letter we consider two well-known superconformal field theories, namely the $SU(2)$ $\mathcal{N}=2$ gauge theories with an adjoint hypermultiplet and with $N_f=4$ fundamental hypermultiplets.
+In this paper we consider two well-known superconformal field theories, namely, the $SU(2)$ $\mathcal{N}=2$ gauge theories with an adjoint hypermultiplet and with $N_f=4$ fundamental hypermultiplets.
 In the first theory the supersymmetry is enhanced to $\mathcal{N}=4$ and the gauge coupling is corrected by neither perturbative nor instanton contributions.
-For the second theory the gauge coupling is renormalized by instanton effects, as seen from the Nekrasov partition function.
+For the second theory, the gauge coupling is renormalized by instanton effects, as seen from the Nekrasov partition function.
 We will turn on mass parameters in the theories, which break the conformal symmetry and keep the $\mathcal{N}=2$ supersymmetry.
 The first theory with mass deformation is also known as the $\mathcal{N}=2^*$ theory.
 In both theories the gauge coupling is renormalized by mass deformation.
 As in \cite{Krefl:2010b, HKK2011}, we shift the mass parameters by $\frac{\epsilon_1+ \epsilon_2}{2}$ in the Nekrasov partition function so that the odd terms in the small $\epsilon$ expansion vanish.

-We can expand the instanton partition functions of the two theories around the large modulus point in the Coulomb branch, i.e. where the v.e.v. of the scalar in the vector multiplet is large.
+We can expand the instanton partition functions of the two theories around the large modulus point in the Coulomb branch, i.e., where the vacuum expectation value of the scalar in the vector multiplet is large.
 As power series of the flat coordinate $a$, the coefficients consist of Eisenstein series and Jacobi theta functions as shown in \cite{Minahan:1997, Billo:2011, Billo:2013}.
-Physically, the quasi-modularity comes from the $SL(2,\mathbb{Z})$ duality which acts on the gauge coupling constant.
-Here the quasi-modular forms are weighted homogenous polynomials of the Eisenstein series $E_2, E_4, E_6$.
+Physically, the quasimodularity comes from the $SL(2,\mathbb{Z})$ duality which acts on the gauge coupling constant.
+Here the quasimodular forms are weighted homogenous polynomials of the Eisenstein series $E_2, E_4, E_6$.
 The $E_2$ series transforms with a shift under S-duality so it is not exactly modular.
-The modular anomaly equations relate the partial derivative of instanton partition function with respect to $E_2$ to lower order terms.
+The modular anomaly equations relate the partial derivative of the instanton partition function with respect to $E_2$ to lower order terms.